JustinLamMSFT/microsoft/security/business/information-protection/microsoft-purview-data-lifecycle-management.md

 - Microsoft offers comprehensive compliance and data governance solutions to help your organization manage risks, protect and govern sensitive data, and respond to regulatory requirements.

-- \* Customers currently licensed with Enterprise Mobility Security + Office E3 or Microsoft 365 E3 are eligible to purchase or try E5 Compliance.
+- \* Customers currently licensed with Enterprise Mobility Security + Office E3, Microsoft 365 E3, or a version of these suites that does not include Microsoft Teams, are eligible to purchase or try E5 Compliance.
 You must be a global, compliance, or billing admin to initiate this trial.

 .heading-bg-color-layout-container-uid7fd2{ background-color: !important; }